sandeepseeram-techfirst/Cloud-Native-Bootcamp/Kubernetes_Security/apparmor/introduction.md

 Profiles can run in:
 1. Enforcing mode: Actively enforces the policy.
 2. Complain mode: Logs policy violations without enforcing them.

+AppArmor profiles are loaded into the kernel via systemd, aa-enforce, or aa-complain.